 Be sure to include: Concise statements that replace clichés like “proven sales professional” with quantified statements like “Increased sales by $300,000 in my region” and “Exceeded quota by 152% over 5 years.”

 Every Acronym and Keyword Relevant to Your Industry

 Especially in a larger company: before your resume is ever seen by a recruiter, you must get past the Applicant Tracking System (ATS) – a program used by recruiters to filter out resumes that don’t meet minimum qualifications.
 The primary tool used: keyword and acronym searches.
 If your resume lacks the specified keywords and acronyms, the assumption is that you don’t yet have a clear grasp of the job or industry – and your resume will not pass the ATS test.

-Be sure to include: In full sentences, insert the relevant buzzwords, keywords and acronyms from the job description and from within your industry – including the software used and the regulations the company must abide by.
+Be sure to include: In full sentences, insert the relevant keywords and acronyms (but avoid the buzzwords!) from the job description and from within your industry – including the software used and the regulations the company must abide by.

 Avoid resume rejection.
 Don’t include the same old clichés, passive words like “assisted” and empty words like “dynamic” and “successfully”.

 Instead, show off your potential.
 Prove you’re a good fit.
 Demonstrate your impact.
 All it takes, is to use these power words on the next version of your resume.